 Step 2: Optimize Digestive Function

-Eating in a relaxed environment and chewing adequately (at least 20-40 chews per bite) is the first step towards optimal nutrient absorption.
+Eating in a relaxed environment and chewing adequately (at least 20-40 chews per bite) is the first step toward optimal nutrient absorption.

 It’s essential not to overlook the stress hormone impact of eating in a stressful environment.
 It’s not just what she’s eating, but how she’s eating, where she’s eating, and who she’s eating with.